 October 23, 2011 — Thirtieth Sunday in Ordinary Time

-That’s not an easy task, especially when we recognize that others don’t always treat us with that sense of selfless love and sometimes even downright harm us.
-But, nevertheless, Christ’s law of love stands firm.
+But love of neighbor is not always an easy task, especially when we recognize that others don’t always treat us with that sense of selfless love and, in fact, can be downright cruel to us at times.
+Nonetheless, Christ’s law of love stands firm.
 We are to love.
 Always.

-This is not always easy.
-In fact, in the world in which we live, where self-gratification seems to trump all else, one could say it is never easy.
-But it is possible.
-And it is important.
-If we are to lay claim to our identity as Christ’s disciples, we must love the Lord, love one another, and live our lives accordingly.
-The Lord has given us so much.
-He has given us the gift of love and, through His own suffering and death, He has shown us how to selflessly share that love by laying down our lives for others.
-What’s more, He has given us time, talent, and treasure, and it is our duty as Christian stewards to use them in love of God and in love of neighbor.
+The Lord has given us the gift of love and, through His own suffering and death, He has shown us how to selflessly share that love by laying down our lives for others.
+What’s more, He has given us our time, our talent, and our treasure, and it is our duty as Christian stewards to use them in love of God and in love of neighbor.